gramineproject/gramine/CI-Examples/ra-tls-secret-prov/README.md

 This example uses the Secret Provisioning libraries `secret_prov_attest.so` for clients and `secret_prov_verify_epid.so`/`secret_prov_verify_dcap.so` for server.
-These libraries can be found under `Pal/src/host/Linux-SGX/tools/ra-tls`.
+These libraries are installed together with Graphene (for DCAP version, you need `meson setup ... -Ddcap=enabled`).
 Additionally, mbedTLS libraries are required.
 For ECDSA/DCAP attestation, the DCAP software infrastructure must be installed and work correctly on the host.